 Hidden In Food

-“The FDA does not require that any source of MSG be identified.
-This means that the FDA code does not require that “constituents” of an ingredient be disclosed to the consumer.
+This last point means that the FDA code does not require that “constituents” of an ingredient be disclosed to the consumer.
 Yet in hundreds of studies around the world, scientists are creating obese mice using MSG because it triples the amount of insulin the pancreas creates, causing rats (and perhaps humans) to become obese.
 This is what the FDA calls natural.

 “Not only is MSG scientifically proven to cause obesity, it is an addictive substance.
 Since its introduction into the American food supply 50 years ago, MSG has been added in larger and larger doses to processed meals, soups, chips, and fast foods.
 The FDA has set no limits on how much of it can be added to food.”

 Remember Accent?
 I had a shaker of this in my kitchen back in the 70s as a young wife.
 I had no idea back then what MSG was!
 Thankfully, it got lost in the back of my spice cabinet.
+Labeled Pure MSG.

-Excitotoxins also tickle our taste buds, and that makes them extremely attractive to the food industry.
+Excitotoxins also tickle our taste buds, and that quality makes them extremely attractive to the food industry.
 The chemicals in excitotoxins stimulate the taste cells in the tongue, causing the flavor of the foods we eat to be greatly enhanced and we want MORE.
-Soups, snacks, sauces, gravies, many low-fat and vegetarian processed foods – manufacturers often pack them with “flavor enhancers” in an effort to make the irresistibly tasty.
+Soups, snacks, sauces, gravies, chips and crackers, many low-fat and vegetarian processed foods – manufacturers often pack them with “flavor enhancers” in an effort to make them irresistibly tasty.

-When consumed over time, excitotoxins can cause neuro-degenerative disorders resulting a myriad of diseases from Alzheimer’s to migraines to Parkinson’s.
+When consumed over time, excitotoxins can cause neurodegenerative disorders resulting a myriad of diseases from Alzheimer’s to migraines to Parkinson’s.

-And we have been hood-winked with words…
+And we have been hoodwinked with words…

 Even vegetarian, organic, and “all natural” products that you might think are really better are just as likely to contain excitotoxins.
 Food manufacturers (given a pass by the FDA) do not have to list MSG and other “natural” flavor enhancers specifically because they come from natural sources.
 The truth is that the ‘natural’ part is so highly processed and altered by the time it gets to us that it is highly toxic.
 MSG, so deadly to delicate brain cells, for example, is made from a seaweed.

 For more information that might just surprise you, you can read the code names at TruthInLabeling.org.
 In my humble opinion, this list is a must-read for every informed mother!

-MSG, under the guise of its code names, is so frighteningly ever-present in the food supply that our family has almost stopped eating pre-packaged foods entirely.
+MSG, under the guise of its code names, is so frighteningly ever-present in the food supply that our family has stopped eating pre-packaged foods entirely.
 At first, I had a hard time believing that it was possible to lie to people about what they eat on such a vast scale, but we’ve experienced headaches, migraines, irritability, and brain fog, etc. after eating foods with these things listed as ingredients, so I’m pretty convinced that the book is correct.